zandi/ebpf-stack-pivot-detection/whitepaper.md

 compare it with that task's 'legitimate' stack region(s), and make a determination of "safe" or "unsafe".
-We can alert on "unsafe" events to have detection of in-progress exploitation, and if false positives are eliminated, we can even SIGKILL the process from within the kernel and stop the exploitation attempt entirely.
+We can alert on "unsafe" events to have detection of in-progress exploitation, and if false positives are eliminated, we can even SIGKILL the process from within the kernel using `bpf_send_signal` and stop the exploitation attempt entirely.

 ```
  ┌─Process─┐          ┌─Kernel─────────────────────────────────────────────────────────────┐